Nemocas/AbstractAlgebra.jl/docs/src/mseries.md

 end
 ```

-# Generic multivariate series
+# Multivariate series

-AbstractAlgebra.jl provides generic multivariate series over a commutative
+AbstractAlgebra.jl provide multivariate series over a commutative ring.
-ring, implemented in `src/generic/AbsMSeries.jl`.

 Currently only series with capped absolute precision are provided.
 The
 precision in each variable can be set, but is capped at some maximum
 precision which is set when defining the ring.

-As well as implementing the Ring interface, there are numerous additional
-generic algorithms provided.
-We describe this generic functionality below.

-All of the generic functionality is part of a submodule of AbstractAlgebra
-called `Generic`.
-This is exported by default so that it is not necessary to
-qualify the function names with the submodule name.
+## Generic multivariate series

+Generic multivariate series over a commutative ring,
+`AbsMSeries{T}` is implemented in `src/generic/AbsMSeries.jl`.

+Such series are capped absolute series and have type `Generic.AbsMSeries{T}`
+where `T` is the type of elements of the coefficient ring.

+Internally they consist of a multivariate polynomial and a vector of
+precisions, one for each variable.
+See the file
+`src/generic/GenericTypes.jl` for details of the type.

 The series are implemented in terms of multivariate polynomials which are
 used internally to keep track of the coefficients of the series.